Eric-Dilcher/Kakuro-Solver/README.txt

 This program recursively solves Kakuro (Cross sums) puzzles.
-It reads a file in the current working directory and populates a 2D array of Field objects according to the file.
+It reads a puzzle file in the current working directory and populates a 2D array of Field objects according to the puzzle file.
 Expects the file to have the following format:

 First Line: (integer representing number of rows) (integer representing number of columns)